lukso-network/rICO-smart-contracts/README.md

 - Project Withdraw: ~70k GAS
 - Whitelisting: ~200k-650k GAS (with max 9 stages) (depends in how much stages were contributions)

+**NOTE** Its not recommended to choose more than 50 stages!
+9 stages require ~650k GAS when whitelisting contributions, the whitelisting function could run out of gas with a high number of stages, preventing accepting contributions.

+Test before using the `/test/solc_tests/flows/random_tests.js`

 ## Main Contributors